korom42/LKT/README.md

 ```

 ### How to make sure that it is working ?
-Using a file manager check the logs by navigating to
+Using a root file manager check the logs by navigating to
 ```
 /data/LKT.prop
 ```